ocetiner10/Java_Spring_Boot_Project_Example/README.md

 To run the project

 - Download the file
-- Extract from the zip file
+- Extract the file from the zip
 - Open Eclipse
 - Import to the file
 - Click Run